Finding the Best Places to Retire Since 2006!

 Santa Barbara, California

-Santa Barbara is a an Upscale Seaside City and Still Boasts Some of the Old-Fashioned California Magic
+Beautiful Santa Barbara is a an Upscale Seaside City with Some of That Old-Fashioned California Magic

 The city is home to four universities, and the University of California at Santa Barbara (24,000 students) sits next door.
 Top city employers are higher education and aerospace firms.
 The charming, walkable downtown has a storybook quality with original Spanish Mission architecture, sidewalk cafes, eclectic shops, excellent restaurants, hidden walkways, pedestrian malls, red brick sidewalks, flowers and palm trees.
 During the summer, pedicabs offer rides along State Street, the main downtown street.
 The city has an urban wine trail with more than two dozen wineries and tasting rooms.
 Sterns Wharf along the waterfront looks like a wharf should look and is always bustling.